- Students fees and finance

 If you are overseas undertaking archival research and wish to (and are able to) return to your place of usual residence, please contact your supervisor to discuss this.

-If you are in the UK undertaking (or due to undertake) archival research you must refer to the Covid travel checklist and complete a coronavirus (Covid-19) risk assessment form for approval by your Head of School.
+Ifyou are in the UK undertaking (or due to undertake) archival research you must refer to the Business travel pages for more information.

 If you are submitting your thesis for examination (pre viva voce), you should submit to email@example.com.
 If you have had your viva voce and are submitting the final version of your thesis, you should submit to firstname.lastname@example.org.